 Step 7: Complete New Student Orientation Task List

 The New Student Orientation (NSO) process will become available to you in March once you have accepted your offer of admission.
 We’ll send a message to you at the email used on your Penn State application to begin the process, so make sure to check that email often!

 Our NSO task list is a comprehensive list of all the action items you must complete before starting at Penn State.
 Think of it as a one-stop list for all items you must complete before your first semester.
 It includes about twenty different items, including submitting required immunizations, completion of the transfer credit worksheet to track any AP or transfer credit you may bring to Penn State, as well as the ALEKS Math Assessment.
 ALEKS is an online math placement test that provides placement for math and science courses.
-We want you to be successful in your course work and ALEKS helps set you up for success.
+We want you to be successful in your course work, and ALEKS helps set you up for success.
 Instructions on how to complete the assessment will be available on your task list.
-You must complete it before your NSO program so that you can schedule math and science classes.
+You must complete it before your NSO program to schedule math and science classes.

 Step 8: Participate in New Student Orientation

 All students will participate in New Student Orientation (NSO) this summer.
 Participation in NSO is required; it’s how you schedule your classes with an adviser.
 All of the latest information will be available on the orientation site.

 Step 9: Set Up Payment

 In early August, an electronic bill (eBill) will be emailed to your official University email account, if activated, with instructions to view and/or pay the bill via LionPATH.
 The payment options will be explained, and any awarded financial aid will show as “Estimated Financial Aid.”
 Please note that no paper bills will be mailed.

 Parents whose student gives them authorized payer access through LionPATH will receive a message that the bill is available.
 Students may give access to a parent or guardian at lionpath.psu.edu.
 Parents can log in to view the bill.